-We’ve had two years of impressive MSF events, and we are only scratching the surface of the science, engineering, technology and math that is happening all over Maine.
+We’ve had three years of impressive MSF events, and we are only scratching the surface of the science, engineering, technology and math that is happening all over Maine.
 Now it’s time to make sure we don’t miss out: with this Intent to Present, we are asking our partners and others let us know what they would like to present to festival goers.

 What are the different types of MSF events?

 Glad you asked!
 A forum is “a place, meeting, or medium where ideas and views on a particular issue can be exchanged” and MSF forums are based around audience interaction with experts.
 Our forums generally include a panel of experts on a topic who will give an introduction to their work, followed by Q&A with the audience and other panelists.
 The science should be presented in a way that anyone who has taken high school science can understand it.
 Talks are essentially the same as forums, but presented by one person who then engages in moderated Q&A with the audience.

 Workshops are a set period of time where you present a topic and work through it (for example, nature illustration, minecraft workshop, cheese making).
 The festival goer often (but not always) ends the workshop with something they can take home.
 The audience is determined by you and difficulty of the science and/or the workshop approach.

-Teen Tech Night is focused on exploring cutting-edge software and web-based tools.
+Tech Night is focused on exploring cutting-edge software and web-based tools.
 Workshops, hands-on activities and forums are available, with the audience being middle-school aged kids.